bdevorem/WebPortfolio-Hugo/content/ethics/r-1/index.md

 I am interested in stuff.
 I also have other interests in things.
 I have a number of hobbies.

 Wait, does this post also have to be ~500 words?
 Fine, I'll take it more seriously.
 I guess I am interested in video games.
-I made sure to have a four day weekend so that I can drink and play Mario Kart more days than I have to go to class.
-I am studying Computer Science because my sisters wouldn't let me be a doctor and instead wanted me to be an engineer like their husbands, but jokes on them bc imma get a PhD in Computer Science.
+I made sure to have a four day weekend every weekend so that I can drink and play Mario Kart more days than I have to go to class.
+I am studying
+Computer Science because my sisters wouldn't let me be a doctor and instead wanted me to be an engineer like their husbands, but jokes on them bc imma get a PhD in Computer Science.
 At least, that's what I want to do.
 So far I haven't gotten into any grad schools, but that may be because my applications aren't technically finished.